-Public drop offs of technology donation are welcomed Wednesdays through Saturdays, 11:00-1:00 and 3:00-5:00 in the parking lot on the northeast side of our building.
+Public drop offs of technology donation are welcomed Wednesdays through Saturdays, 11:00 AM - 4:00 PM in the parking lot on the northeast side of our building.

 Face coverings and 6ft distance are required.